aiven/devportal/docs/products/grafana/howto/replace-expression-string.rst

 Use the version history to revert
 ---------------------------------
-If necessary, the *Dashboard changelog* can be used to revert a change.
+If necessary, the *Dashboard changelog* page can be used to revert a change to a specific version.

 * Go to the dashboard that you modified.